Creating The Perfect Feeding Station For Your Dog

-An elevated pet dish or extra tall dog bowls may be the best way to feed your pets, but how do you got about raising a dog bowl?
-Creating elevated dog food and water bowls may sound simple but it requires more than just adding height to your dogs bowls.
-To ensure your pets have access to a safe and secure feeding station, you’ll want to use sturdy, heavy weight dog bowls and robust elevated feeders.
+An elevated pet dish or extra tall dog bowls may be the best way to feed your pets, but how do you go about raising a dog bowl?
+Creating elevated dog food and water bowls may sound simple but it requires more than just adding height to your dog’s bowls.
+To ensure your pets have access to a safe and secure feeding station, you’ll want to use sturdy, heavy-weight dog bowls and robust elevated feeders.

 What’s the best dog bowl to use?

 When you’re deciding how to raise your pets’ bowls, it’s important to consider what type of bowls will work best for your dog.
 With so many options to choose from, you’ll need to assess your dog’s nature and feeding habits, as well as your home environment.

 Whilst ceramic dog bowls were once extremely popular, they’re no longer a first-choice material for pet dishes.
 Although ceramic bowls do have some weight to them, they can break easily.
 If a ceramic bowl chips, cracks or smashes, it could be extremely dangerous for your pets.
 Trying to elevate a ceramic bowl, for example, could result in breakages if it’s not placed in a secure feeder.
 As many people feed their dogs in the kitchen, where there is typically wood flooring or tiles, this increases the risk of ceramic bowls breaking or smashing.
 Furthermore, ceramic is relatively porous and can absorb bacteria and food residue.
 Due to this, it may not be as hygienic or safe as other weighted water bowl or elevated feeding options.